-If your company uses the IRS business mileage rate to reimburse employees, you are using the wrong tool for the task.
-This vehicle reimbursement approach has significant shortcomings in a normal year, but the unique challenges of the pandemic have exposed these shortcomings further.
-Let's look at three key reasons to avoid mileage reimbursement at the IRS rate.
+Businesses that use the IRS mileage rate to reimburse employees are using the wrong tool for the task.
+Let's look at three key reasons to avoid mileage reimbursement at the IRS business rate.

-Using the IRS rate for business mileage reimbursement works in certain situations, particularly if all the employees experience similar geographic costs and drive similar mileage amounts.
-But often drivers experience very different costs and accrue different mileage amounts, especially within companies with employees covering different regions and different territory sizes.
-Under these circumstances, you need a customizable rate to deliver accurate and equitable reimbursements.
+Using the IRS rate for business reimbursements may work if all the employees experience vehicle costs close to national averages and drive similar mileage amounts.
+But within companies with employees covering different regions and different territory sizes, these costs and mileage amounts will vary significantly.
+These circumstances require a customizable rate to deliver accurate and equitable reimbursements.

 How is the IRS mileage rate calculated?

-It is this wide variation between average expected costs and actual experienced costs that makes the IRS rate unsuitable in most cases as a vehicle reimbursement.
-With so many people working from home and conducting virtual meetings with clients, organizations paying mileage reimbursements need a much more flexible approach to offset employees' vehicle costs.
+This wide variation between average expected costs and actual experienced costs makes the IRS rate unsuitable in most cases as a vehicle reimbursement.

 3 key needs for vehicle reimbursement rates